oscarchankalung/development/02 Interviews/202407 Recurse Center/20240720 Second Application.md

 Metaphysically, I try to prioritize being present and living in the moment over achieving success.
 My current job as a minimum-wage Cantonese interpreter is facile and charitable, but underwhelming.
 By joining RC, I hope I can get back to the better-paid and more challenging tech industry without ruining my mental health.

 This ultra-capitalistic system slaves people with workaholism.

-Ultimately
+I need to earn money so that I can attend university classes in English, Psychology, Anthropology, Gender Studies, Art...

 ## Why do you want to attend RC?
 How would attending RC be different than working on your own?